thephpleague/flysystem/mount-manager.md

 ### Copy

 The copy method provided by the Mount Manager takes the origin of the file into account.
-When it detects the source and destination are located on a different filesystem it'll use a streamed upload instead, transparently.
+When it detects the source and destination are located on a different file systems it'll use a streamed upload instead, transparently.

 ~~~ php